LDS Church and politics in the United States: 21st century

 In 2004, church president Gordon B. Hinckley was awarded the Presidential Medal of Freedom by George W. Bush.

 In the 21st century the church played an important role in defeating same-sex marriage legalization in Nebraska (Initiative 416), Nevada (Question 2), California (Prop 22), and Utah (Amendment 3).

 The church distributed hundreds of thousands of these Protect Marriage Coalition lawn signs during their involvement with the pro-Prop 8 campaign.

 When Mitt Romney, son of former presidential candidate George Romney, campaigned for President of the United States in 2012 as the Republican Party nominee, it was the first time that a member of the LDS Church received the nomination from one of the two major American political parties.
 At the time, the U.S. Senate Majority Leader, Harry Reid, was also a member of the LDS Church.
-And shortly thereafter, the President Pro Tempore of the U.S. Senate, Orrin Hatch, was also a member of the church.
+In 2015, Orrin Hatch, also a member of the church, became President pro tempore of the United States Senate.

 A 2012 Pew Center survey on Religion and Public Life indicates that 74 percent of U.S. Mormons lean towards the Republican Party.
 Some liberal members have stated that they feel that they have to defend their worthiness due to political differences.
 In recent decades since the 1968 presidential election, the Republican Party has consistently won a majority of the LDS vote in most national and state-level elections.
 As a result, Utah, a state with a majority LDS population, is also one of the most heavily Republican states in the country.